Spank Oozy 345 Wheelset Review

 The Oozy Trail 345 is built with the rim of the same name, the rims themselves are also sold separately, which have a 34.5mm external and a 30mm internal rim dimension.
 The 30mm internal rim width is par for the course by today's trail riding standards and is designed to pair well with modern tire widths.
 The symmetrical rims have a corrugated rim center, on the inside of the rim, which they claim adds strength and rigidity that allows the rim to be wider without adding material.
 This feature is visible and looks like a wave in the center of the rim.
 The rims come tubeless ready with rim tape and valve stems, as well as "anti-burp" bead hooks, essentially a number of small ridges, on the rim bead.

-The hubs are also made by Spank and are beautifully machined aluminum affairs with spoke flanges milled for the 32 straight pull stainless steel triple butted spokes arranged in a 3-cross pattern.
+The hubs are also made by Spank and are beautifully machined aluminum affairs with spoke flanges milled for the 32 straight-pull stainless steel triple-butted spokes arranged in a 3-cross pattern.
 These spokes are attached to the rim with Alloy DSN nipples which are slightly longer than regular nipples.
 The freehub system consists of a 30-tooth drive ring and a 3-pawl system that results in 12-degrees between engagement points.
 They have a standard 6-bolt brake rotor mount.
-They are offered in 27.5" and 29" wheel sizes in boost and non-boost spacing.

 With a freehub engagement of 12-degrees, these wheels don't feel incredibly high performance.
 Our testers all agree that faster freehub engagement really makes a huge difference in their overall assessment of performance and it can make or break an otherwise good wheelset.
-While 12-degrees is nowhere near as sluggish as the 20-degree engagement on the DT Swiss E 1700 Spline, it is still slower than all the other models we tested.
+While 12-degrees is nowhere near as sluggish as 20-degree engagement, it is still slower than all the other models we tested.
 That said, if you've never experienced lightning-quick engagement, like the 3-degree on the Race Face Next R31, then you might not notice much of a difference.

 The Oozy Trail 345 wheels tipped the scales at 1,983g for the pair.
-This falls almost squarely in the middle of the weight range for the alloy models in this test.
-This is 109g heavier than our Best Buy Award winner, the Stan's Flow MK3, and 93g lighter than the DT Swiss E 1700 Spline.
+This is the heaviest of all the models in this test.
+This is 109g heavier than our Best Buy Award winner, the Stan's Flow MK3.
 By no means would we call them lightweight, but this is within reason for an alloy wheelset in this size.
 All of the carbon models we tested weigh 200-300g less.

 Other Versions and Accessories